houssamkanso/quality_assessment_capella_viewpoint/README.md

 ### Installing the source code
-Before starting you should make sure that Capella Studio is well installed (Check [Capella Studio](http://download.eclipse.org/capella/capellastudio/products/release/1.3.1/capella-studio-1.3.1.201905211416-win32.win32.x86_64.zip))
+Before starting you should make sure that Capella Studio is well installed (mentioned above)

 **Step 1: Download the project**
 Clone the project to your local repository